• Skip to primary navigation

 How do I know when my steak is done?

 Here is a simple chart with temperatures to monitor your steak temperature.
-We recommend having an instead read meat thermometer whenever you cook meat.
+We recommend using an instant read meat thermometer whenever you cook meat.

 Rare125 degrees Fahrenheit